-- The Perpetual Preference Shares have no fixed term, and are not redeemable. - optional and resolved on by the Board of Quayside Holdings Limited. - PUT or CALL options, if exercised are payable by Council, the ordinary shareholder of Quayside Holdings Limited.
+- The Perpetual Preference Shares have no fixed term, and are not redeemable. - The quarterly payment of dividends by Quayside Holdings Limited to Perpetual Preference shareholders is optional and resolved on by the Board of Quayside Holdings Limited. - Dividends on the Perpetual Preference Shares may be imputed, and as such are equity instruments. - PUT or CALL options, if exercised are payable by Council, the ordinary shareholder of Quayside Holdings Limited.